7 Best Places to Visit in Malawi

-However, when planning where to go in Malawi don’t limit yourself to Lake Malawi as there are plenty of other places of interest worth leaving your hammock for.
+However, when planning where to go in Malawi, don’t limit yourself to Lake Malawi as there are plenty of other magical locations worth leaving your hammock for.
 Of the top places to visit in Malawi, we recommend Liwonde National Park with its elephants, hippos and crocodiles, and the rolling grasslands of the little-visited Nyika Plateau among many more.
 Where will you go first?

 Considered one of the best places in Malawi, there are many ways to experience the magic of the lake.
 Stay close to a local fishing village in a beach lodge in Cape Maclear or on Likoma Island; alternatively, opt for somewhere completely private and exclusive such as tiny Mumbo Island or Nkwichi Lodge on the lake’s remote Mozambican shore.

-Liwonde National Park: Malawi's best game viewing
+2. Liwonde National Park: Malawi's Best Game Viewing

-When deciphering where to go for the best game viewing experience, look no further than Liwonde National Park.
+When deciphering where to go in Malawi for the best game viewing experience, look no further than Liwonde National Park.
 You have a good chance of seeing large herds of elephant, different species of antelope and an incredible variety of birds.
 That said, a safari in Liwonde is less about checklists and more about a well-rounded wildlife experience, offering one of the best vacations in Malawi.

-Majete Wildlife Reserve: Big 5 country
+3. Majete Wildlife Reserve: Big 5 Country

-Mount Mulanje: Malawi's hiking region
+4. Mount Mulanje: Malawi's Hiking Region

-Lilongwe: markets & restaurants in Malawi’s capital
+5. Lilongwe: Markets & Restaurants in Malawi’s Capital